umegaya/naquid/README.md

 - [ ] bench: higher concurrency test (around 10k client connection)
 - [ ] bench: ensure scalability with number of thread
 - [x] bench: latency, throughput, compare with mrs, which is ENet based, gaming specific udp network library
-  - 20~30% slower than mrs, but it may not big difference for naquid main use case (send/recv small packet very frequently)
+  - ~10% faster than mrs, with 100ccu/5000 request (roughly 350k req/sec) almost batched (mrs does not allow 100+ ccu, so more comparision is not possible)

 #### remain tasks for 1.0.0